 Here I am on the first day I started my official treatment.
 Note the bumpy texture of my cheeks and multiple red marks.
 I documented my journey with pictures while testing out various treatments, until I finally found my cure.
-These pictures were taken from November to December 2019 and clearly document my journey to have clear skin.
+These pictures were taken from November 2019 to March 2020 and clearly document my journey to have clear skin.
 These pictures are not touched up and I am not wearing any foundation in any picture, just eye makeup and lipstick.

 The Journey Begins

-STEP I: GUT HEALTH
+STEP I: GUT HEALTH/CLEAN EATING

 So you did a special diet… and nothing changed!

 I get this question a lot.
 If you’re like me, you’ve already tried everything.
 You’ve tried stopping sugar, you’ve tried Paleo, you’ve tried celery juice.
 Maybe your symptoms got better, but you clearly still have rosacea.
-The problem with most diets is that they don’t have a liver detox component.
+The problem with most diets is that they don’t have a detoxification component.
 When you lose weight, toxins are released back into your bloodstream and must be processed by your liver.
 When you stop eating sugar or gluten, you are starving the bacteria which feeds on sugar and there is a massive bacterial die-off, called a Herx reaction.
 In both cases, your body must now purge these toxins and bacteria, which could put your liver into overload.
 Many scientists and doctors now believe rosacea can be directly related to the liver.